joffreyBerrier/vue-datepicker/README.md

 - Manage BookingDates 👊
 - Show checkIn checkOut date 👊
 - When click on checkIn checkOut date open calendar 👊
+- Refacto code, using setup syntax
+- Enable the calendar years view

 # To Do

 - Manage translations
+- Manage monday to monday and others days

 ## Contributing to development 💁‍♂️💁‍♀️